liberborn/extapp/README.md

 No additional comment conventions needed.
 Extapp avoids some custom magic comments like **/\*requires file.js \*/**.
 It uses native ExtJS dependencies declarations in **Ext.define()** method or in any other place in the code.

 **The main features of the Extapp tool:**
+- build sources into one output file
 - resolving dependencies
 - deduplicate referenced dependencies
 - ranking classes based on references
 - smart avoid of infinite loops
-- build sources into one output file
+- minify JS code
 - usage in other JS frameworks